-Domestic Violence can be misunderstood in a college setting, as some might assume this only occurs between people in a committed relationship that are living together.
-The truth is that Domestic Violence has a much broader, and necessary, definition.
+Domestic violence can be misunderstood in a college setting, as some might assume this only occurs between people in a committed relationship who are living together.
+The truth is that domestic violence has a much broader, and necessary, definition.

 Under the university’s Sexual Misconduct Policies, informed by state law, domestic violence is a felony or misdemeanor crime of violence committed against a victim by:

 - person similarly situated under domestic or family violence law, or